jlefager/MysteryLitBot/README.md

 Mystery Lit Bot
 ==============
->"It is obvious, therefore, that I cannot do better than get away for the few days which remain before the police are at liberty to act"

 A fork of the ["The 1860s Gentlemen Bot"](https://github.com/katelynsills/1860sgentleman).

 How to Make Your Own
 ---------------
 Clone the repository.

-The key to creating a good twitter bot is choosing the source material.
-I've found old books to be a fantastic source.
+This repository tweets random sentences from a text file, which is made up of public domain texts acquired at Project Gutenberg

-After you've picked your source, download the text file.
-Eventually, we will be splitting up the text into tweetable chunks, so you'll want to take out anything that you don't want to tweet (titles, chapter titles, gutenburg copywrite statements, etc.) Resave the file to the same folder as the code.
+After you've picked your source, download the text file from Project Gutenberg or any other online text repository.
+The text will be split into tweetable chunks, but you'll want to take out anything that you don't want to tweet (titles, chapter titles, gutenburg copywrite statements, etc.) Resave the file to the same folder as the code.

 Edit the code
 ----------
 You'll need to change '*.txt' in tweetadvice.py to whatever your source file is named.

 Create a twitter account and app.
 ------